Analysis | A key Jan. 6 figure tries the Trump defense: I just riled everyone up and brought them there

 But as has been the case since Trump emerged as a dominant force in right-wing politics, the energy he brought to the issue created an entire ecosystem in which his allies could thrive.
 Conspiracy theorists and grifters circled around the idea that the election was stolen, addressing unmet demand in the marketplace.

 Few did so more successfully than Ali Alexander.
 Alexander has been a figure on the fringe right for some time, a name familiar to people who’d heard of Alex Jones or Laura Loomer.
 In the wake of the 2020 election, though, he gained something new: a clear ally in the establishment.
-His “Stop the Steal” movement was murky in its intended outcomes beyond gaining attention for Alexander and vacuuming up cash, money that he insisted didn’t benefit himself at all.
+His “Stop the Steal” movement was murky in its intended outcomes beyond gaining attention for Alexander and vacuuming up cash — money that he insisted didn’t benefit him at all.
 But he was in the right place at the right time with the right amount of shamelessness and a demonstrated interest in the spotlight.

 On Thursday, Alexander is scheduled to offer testimony before the House committee investigating the Capitol riot.
-According to prepared remarks obtained by the New York Times, he’s going to offer a defense familiar to anyone who’s heard Trump speak about Jan.
+According to prepared remarks obtained by the New York Times, he is going to offer a defense familiar to anyone who’s heard Trump speak about Jan.
 6: I wasn’t responsible for the violence itself.

 “I had nothing to do with the planning.
 I had nothing to do with the preparation.
 And I had nothing to do with the execution,” Alexander is expected to say.
 “Any suggestion to the contrary is factually false.
 Anyone who suggests I had anything to do with the unlawful activities on January 6 is wrong.
 They’re either mistaken or lying.”